 In the following sections of this article, I will mention how clients with different needs and at different stages of their products can benefit from UX design services.

-Design of a product at a very early stage of life-cycle
+Design of a product at the very early stages of its life cycle

-Often times, at the beginning, startup founders have only a general idea for what theirs finished product would do, how it would work and who it would serve.
+Often, startup founders at the beginning of their journey only have a general idea for what their finished product will do, how it will work and who its for.

-This vague image of the product might cause some serious consequences to the business later on.
+This initially vague image of the product might cause some serious consequences to the business later on.

 Chances are: the team will, for example, try to cram too many features into their product or focus on addressing the needs of end users who are the least likely to use the product.

-Here, I listed few methods that UX design practitioners can use to help companies avoid mistakes at those early stages:
+Here, I’ve listed a few methods that UX design practitioners can use to help companies avoid mistakes at those early stages:

-Once you know what your product will do and who will it serve (its strategy has been established), the next step will be to actually deliver it to your users.
+Once you know what your product will do and who it will serve (i.e. once its strategy has been established), the next step will be to actually deliver it to your users.

-This is the stage when the entire product team collaborates to ensure the highest quality and best time to market.
+This is the stage where the entire product team collaborates to ensure the highest quality and best time to market the product.

-Many times, product teams assume that entire design can be done exclusively by a graphic or UI designer who specialize in delivering high quality, eye-pleasing interfaces.
+Product teams tend to assume that the entire design can be done exclusively by a graphic or UI designer who specializes in delivering high quality, eye-pleasing interfaces.
 Sooner or later, those teams will realize that in order to deliver the best experience to their customers, visual design has to be supported by a great user experience design.